tthanh183/java-backend/2-java-advanced/_02_Synchronization/07_CompletableFutue.md

 ```

 > [!NOTE]
-> CompletableFuture<T>: A `CompletableFuture` that may contain a value of type T or an exception.
+> CompletableFuture<T>: s a generic class in Java, meaning it can hold a value of any type T that you specify.
+In this context: T is the type of the value that the CompletableFuture will hold.
+You can think of it as the return type of the asynchronous task.
 2. **CompletableFuture Methods**

 - `thenApply()` method: Applies a function to the result of the `CompletableFuture` when it completes.